Validation

 Validation modes

-which run validation every time when the input changes.
+The other mode is onChange, which runs validation every time an input changes.

 <script setup lang="ts">